tmuras/moosh/www/commands/index.md

 Example 7: Detect XSS in records from a JSON input file and output as plain text.

     $ php moosh.php script-xss-cleanup --input-file=matches.json --input-format=json --output-format=plain

+Example 8: Detect XSS in records from a JSON input file and output as plain text and exclude any matches for
+           youtube.com and h5p.org

+    $ php moosh.php script-xss-cleanup --input-file=matches.json --input-format=json --output-format=plain \
+            --exclude-expression='youtube\.com|h5p\.org'

 section-config-set
 -------------------